 If this all sounds like Latin to ya, don’t worry, I’ll go in a lot more detail below, but the takeaway is that it gives you more control over the resistance you’re lifting.

-The G10 is also compatible with their new upgrade kit that adds 3 additional workout stations to the gym for even more exercise variety.
+The G10 Pro is also compatible with their new upgrade kit that adds 3 additional workout stations to the gym for even more exercise variety, as well as a few other option attachments.

 Overall, there’s no denying that the G10 is an impressive specimen, but does it make sense to choose this trainer over some of their other, more affordable gyms?